Skip to main content

 California Marital Property Laws: Related Resources

-Getting divorced is usually an emotionally wrenching time for individuals and their families, particularly when children are part of the equation.
-It's usually in your best interests to consult with a skilled family law lawyer when dealing with matters of custody, support, and division of property.
+Getting divorced is an emotionally wrenching time for everyone involved.
+It's in your best interests to consult a skilled family law lawyer when facing issues of property division, custody, and property rights.

 Was this helpful?